panosath/texnologia_logismikou/README.md

 1. Make sure Docker and Docker Compose are installed on your system and Docker Engine is running
 2. Clone this repository or download as .zip and unzip to a folder
 3. Navigate to the project directory and open Command Line (type "cmd" at the address bar, if on Windows)
-4. First run the following command: "Docker build -t main ."
+4. First run the following command: "Docker build -t bioapp ."
-5. Afterwards, run the following command: "Docker run -p 8501:8501 main"
+5. Afterwards, run the following command: "Docker run -p 8501:8501 bioapp"